 Top Hospitals' List for the third year in 2014.
 CRMC also earned a spot on the Georgia Hospital Association’s “Presidential Honor Roll” for adherence to core measures established by the Joint Commission.

-CRMC’s medical staff specialties include orthopedics, pediatrics, ENT, family practice care, ophthalmology, oncology, dermatology, general surgery, OB/GYN, internal medicine, GI, emergency medicine, podiatry, cardiology, urology, nephrology, pulmonology, anesthesiology, radiology and pathology.
+CRMC’s medical staff specialties include orthopedics, pediatrics, ENT, family practice care, ophthalmology, oncology, dermatology, neurology, general surgery, OB/GYN, internal medicine, GI, emergency medicine, podiatry, cardiology, urology, nephrology, pulmonology, anesthesiology, radiology and pathology.

 A network of quality local physicians treat residents’ routine health care issues, and a progressive health department constantly monitors the health of our community to quickly identify and address problems.